 - BA Natural Sciences (Botany) (First Class), University of Cambridge, UK

-- Anna’s career has combined research, participatory development, community research management and policy.
-Starting in 1990 in Bolivia, she spent about 15 years developing and managing a wide range of participatory research projects across three continents, focusing on participatory soil conservation, medicinal plant cultivation, and on-farm tree cultivation.
+- Anna’s career has combined participatory research, community development, and policy, with a focus on forests and biodiversity.
+Starting in 1990 in Bolivia, she spent about 15 years developing and managing a wide range of participatory research projects across three continents, including participatory soil conservation, medicinal plant cultivation, and on-farm tree cultivation.

 - Working at the University of Oxford's Environmental Institute from 2001, she established and led the Institute’s Human Ecology Programme with a team of up to eight researchers.
 The focus broadened to include participatory protected area management in post-social Europe and citizen science in the UK and further afield.
 In this role, Anna supervised MSc and DPhil students, and delivered post-graduate teaching modules on environmental governance, participatory resource management, and social research methods.

 - At Forest Research, she led a team of fifteen social researchers, economists and statisticians, to provide research and evidence to support the implementation of Scottish, English and Welsh forest policy, particularly by understanding the relevant stakeholders and processes to ensure a sustainable relationship between society and woodlands.